ghughes2001/GA-Final_Project/README.md

 # GA-Final_Project
     Have you ever been interested in coffee?
 I am a big coffee drinker and my final project idea is to analyze different brands of coffee based on different charcteristics.
-And find what type of coffee people enjoyed more.
+And find what type of coffee people enjoyed more and what country produces the that coffee.

     A brief summary of your solution to the problem.
 Make this readable so a person without a technical background could understand how you solvebthe problem!
 If you can, include why your solution matters.
 (Brief: somewhere around 4-6 sentences, but this isn't a hard rule.)